thibaultmg/acm-rag-content/docs/acm/2.15/install/main.md

 Install Red Hat Advanced Cluster Management for Kubernetes through Operator Lifecycle Manager, which manages the installation, upgrade, and removal of the components that encompass the Red Hat Advanced Cluster Management hub cluster.
-Because Red Hat Advanced Cluster Management depends on and uses the multicluster engine operator, after you create the `MultiClusterHub` resource during installation, the Red Hat Advanced Cluster Management operator automatically installs the multicluster engine operator operator and creates the `MultiClusterEngine` resource.
+After you create the `MultiClusterHub` resource during installation, the Red Hat Advanced Cluster Management operator automatically installs the multicluster engine operator operator and creates the `MultiClusterEngine` resource.

 You must have a supported version of OpenShift Container Platform to install Red Hat Advanced Cluster Management.

-Before you install, review the required hardware and system configuration for each product.
-You can install online on Linux with a supported version of Red Hat OpenShift Container Platform.
+Review the required hardware and system configuration for each product.
+You can install online on Linux with a supported version of OpenShift Container Platform.

 For full support information, see the Red Hat Advanced Cluster Management Support Matrix and the Lifecycle and update policies for Red